virtualcitySYSTEMS/map-ui/MIGRATION_V6.md

 - `StyleSelector.vue` expects now a layerNames `Array<string>` prop instead of a single layerName
 - Changed the parameters of `getAllowedEditorTransformationModes` to respect new capabilities.

+# Features

+- Added an `openLegendOnAdd` ui config to open the legend, if new legend entries become available.

 # Extended Theming

 Vuetify Theming can now be used to create custom css variables, see `vuetify.js` we will use this to configure the following